“Christmas never comes around that I don’t think of the Battle of the Bulge.”

 However, no Christmas ever passes without reminding the WWII veteran about the Christmas he spent in knee-deep Belgian snow readying for battle along with his comrades from the Company A of the 36th Armored Infantry Regiment during the Battle of the Bulge.

 Christmas Eve of 1944 saw marsh aboard a French “40 and eight” boxcar, which got its name in WWI for being the transportation mode used by 40 men or eight horses; the next day he was in the area near Havelange, a quaint Belgian village.

 “Some of the guys were able to have Christmas dinners, and we had the supplies, but we couldn’t to them.
-We were in what we called ‘Buzzbomb Alley.’ … They didn’t have a kitchen set up, so they gave us C rations,” he recounted.
+We were in what we called ‘Buzzbomb Alley.’ … They didn’t have a kitchen set up, so they gave us C-rations,” he recounted.

-The men proceeded to light fires in 55-gallon drums to heat up their Christmas dinners which consisted of ham sprinkled with bouillion powder and egg; the band’s chaplain had already blessed their rations during the midday Christmas service.
+The men proceeded to light fires in 55-gallon drums to heat up their Christmas dinners that consisted of ham sprinkled with bouillion powder and egg; the band’s chaplain had already blessed their rations during the midday Christmas service.